ImageMagick/Usage-Markdown/quantize/index.md

 [![\[IM Output\]](monochrome.gif)](monochrome.gif)

-The operator dithered the image solely based on their grey-scale brightness 'intensity' or 'level', however it doesn't dither the whole grey-scale range directly but thresholds the most extreme values to their maximum values.
+The operator dithered the image solely based on the grey-scale brightness 'intensity' or 'level', however it doesn't dither the whole grey-scale range directly but thresholds the most extreme values to their maximum values.

 We can see this by asking IM to dither a gradient image.